openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Hardware/ScalysTrustBox.md

 If upon reset the board fails to boot, you can repeat the procedure to re-enter recovery U-Boot to flash the firmware again.
-Flashing the firmware does not overwrite copy of U-Boot, which is part of the recovery ROM.
+Flashing the firmware does not overwrite the copy of U-Boot, which is part of the recovery ROM.

 ## Root File System